Skip to content

 Turkey: Citizenship by Investment — A Strategic Guide

 A transcontinental nation bridging Europe and Asia.
 One of the world's most accessible citizenship-by-investment programs, a booming real estate market, and a passport covering 110+ countries.
 From investment thresholds to hidden costs, risk analysis to global positioning.
+As of June 2026, individuals newly resident in Türkiye also gain a 20-year exemption on foreign-source income (Law 7582).
 A data-driven, transparent guide.

 Turkey's CBI program has attracted over 40,000 investors and $15 billion since 2017.
 It's not a prestige play — it's a functional second citizenship for mobility, hedge, and optionality.
 Understanding who benefits, where the risks lie, and how it compares globally is essential before making a decision.